-Be prepared when bringing your pet along on your next outdoor adventure with this ultimate checklist for hiking and car camping with dogs.
+Be prepared when bringing your pet along on your next outdoor adventure with this ultimate checklist for hiking or camping with dogs.
 Get tips for what to remember, what to bring, and the best Canadian dog-friendly camping spots to enjoy.

-For you, a relaxing camping trip is a wonderful escape from your daily routine.
-It is all about spending some time out in nature to decompress, enjoy the fresh air, and unwind in front of a campfire.
+For you, a relaxing camping adventure is a wonderful escape from your daily routine.
+It is all about spending time out in nature to decompress, enjoy the fresh air, and unwind before a campfire.

-For your dog, however, a car camping trip is the opportunity to experience new and exciting sights, smells, and sounds!
+For your dog, however, a camping outing is the opportunity to experience new and exciting sights, smells, and sounds!

 Here are some of the top benefits of camping with dogs:

-- Budget-Friendly - There aren’t a lot of pet-friendly vacations that won’t cost you an arm and a leg.
-Car camping is a great and budget-sensitive getaway for you and your favorite furball.
+• Budget-Friendly - There aren't a lot of pet-friendly vacations that won't cost you an arm and a leg.
+Car camping is a great and budget-sensitive getaway for you and your favourite furball.

 Before you head off on your next adventure, it’s important to remember some basic adventure dog etiquette and safety tips.
 Bringing your dog along requires a bit of extra preparation to ensure you both have the best experience.